ExplodingBottle/JMagicProxy/readme.md

 4) **WUProxy Configuration**
    **IMPORTANT: Some files may be missing if you download the standard release.**

+*For detailed instructions about using WUProxy with Windows 2000 and Windows XP, please check out the wiki.*

 To allow Windows Update to be used, you must change the property proxy.plugins to io.github.explodingbottle.jmagicproxy.implementation.WUProxy;io.github.explodingbottle.jmagicproxy.implementation.BasicProxy in order to allow the WUProxy plugin impact requests.